Revisit and Outstrip Entity Alignment: A Perspective of Generative Models: Generative Embedding-based Entity Alignment

 \subsection{Post Reconstruction}

-One potential problem is how to ensure that the reconstructed features of different modals belong to one entity.
-It is very likely to happen that these features do not match each other, even though the sub-VAEs produce desired outputs in their respective fields.

-To avoid this issue, we propose post reconstruction, where we re-input the reconstructed sub-embeddings $\{\rvg_{x\rightarrow y}, \rva_{x\rightarrow y}, ...\}$ to the fusion layer (defined in the EEA model $\gM$, see Figure~\ref{fig:example}) to obtain a reconstructed joint embedding $\rvy_{x\rightarrow y}$.
-We then employs a MSE loss to match the reconstructed joint embedding with the original one:
+We propose post reconstruction to ensure the reconstructed features of different modalities belong to the same entity.
+We re-input the reconstructed sub-embeddings $\{\rvg_{x\rightarrow y}, \rva_{x\rightarrow y}, ...\}$ to the fusion layer (defined in the EEA model $\gM$) to obtain a reconstructed joint embedding $\rvy_{x\rightarrow y}$.
+We then employs mean square error (MSE) loss to match the reconstructed joint embedding with the original one: